Orbital Stability of Closely-Spaced Four-planet Systems: Introduction

 \section{Introduction}

 Over the past two decades, $\sim 1000$ multi-planet systems have been discovered, most by NASA's {\it Kepler} and {\it TESS} spacecraft and radial velocity observations.
 Analysis of photometric data from {\it Kepler}'s prime mission has revealed 709 candidate multi-planet systems, many of which include planets on closely-spaced orbits \citep{2024PSJ.....5..152L}.
-Pioneering numerical calculations of the stability of multi-planet systems were done at the dawn of the exoplanet era by \cite{1996Icar..119..261C}, followed by numerous subsequent studies, including several that focused on systems of three or five Earth-mass planets orbiting a solar mass star as in \cite{SL09}, \cite{Obertas}, and \cite{2021MNRAS.506.6181B}. \cite{Smith_Lissauer_2010} studied systems with many co-orbital planets.
-However, the stability of four-planet systems has not been studied extensively.
+Why multi-planetary systems of this nature form has been explored through planet-planet scattering models by \cite{raymond2009planet} and \cite{raymond2010planet}.
+The stability impacts of planet-planet scattering are investigated by \cite{marzari2025planet}.
+In \cite{raymond2008observable} in situ accretion, type 1 migration, gas giant shepherding, and secular resonance shepherding formation models were investigated for close-in planets.
+Moreover, an analysis of the formation of compact giant planets was completed by \cite{marzari2002eccentric}.
+Pioneering numerical calculations of the stability of multi-planet systems were done at the dawn of the exoplanet era by \cite{1996Icar..119..261C}, followed by numerous subsequent studies, including several that focused on systems of three or five Earth-mass planets orbiting a solar mass star, such as \cite{SL09}, \cite{Obertas}, and \cite{2021MNRAS.506.6181B}. \cite{Smith_Lissauer_2010} studied systems with many co-orbital planets.
+However, the stability of four-planet systems has not been studied extensively, although \cite{rice2023stable} considered four-planet systems with non-equal masses.
 We numerically investigate the orbital dynamics of tens of thousands of hypothetical four-planet systems consisting of Earth-mass planets on initially-circular, geometrically-spaced, coplanar orbits around a star of one solar mass over a wide range of initial semimajor axes spacings and with several different initial longitudinal prescriptions.
 This is done to also study the effects of initial longitudes on the system lifetimes and thereby build upon the investigation of \cite{lissauer_gavino_2021}.

 In Section \ref{sec:methods}, we describe the integration techniques used and the orbital parameter space investigated.
 Results of our four-planet integrations are presented in Section \ref{sec:results}, together with parameters for exponential fits to system lifetime as a function of initial orbital separation for various sets of initial longitudes and number of planets in the system, where the exponential trend was analytically elucidated in \cite{petit2020path}.
 Section \ref{sec:345} compares lifetimes of systems with three, four and five planets and examines the effects of mean-motion resonances (MMRs).
 When comparing the lifetimes of systems with different initial longitudinal spacings, we observe a ``phase-shifting'', an offset in the orbital spacing corresponding with local maxima or minima in lifetimes, explored in Section \ref{phase_shifts}.
 A summary of our results and their implications can be seen in Section \ref{sec: conclusion}.